Cricket Chirper - Laughing Locust

 Duplicate the template onto a sheet of

 colorful paper.
+(One per child)

-Have the children fold the template in half (along the
+Fold the template in half (along the

 solid center line) and cut out the caterpillar.